This is an alternative to making a glove box and is several times more effective when using ozone a sterile gas to inflate the bag.

 We choose a method for sterilization that scales down to fit inside an envelope, uses a reactive gas but, is safe to the user and is also convertible to a liquid propellant sterilization, filtered air or inert gas method.

 Since we're inflating a bag there is always positive pressure inside due to slow deflation.
 This means tiny cracks and holes aren't as troublesome since nothing can float in.
-NEVER attempt to cultivate organisms that can be harmful to you or organisms around you.

 Ozone is a harmful gas.
 It should always be used in a ventilated area or outdoors.
 Ozone destroys organic compounds and can deteriorate items such as rubber.
 Please read the Material Safety Data Sheet on Ozone (O3)